 Note : Unless you are confident that your baking trays are non stick, it’s best to line them with baking parchment paper.

 Lightly press down on the dough balls, to flatten them into an even round shape.

 Baking the cookies:

-Place the baking trays in the oven and bake for 15-25 minutes until golden brown on the bottom (see photo).
+Finally, place the baking trays into the preheated oven and bake for 15-25 minutes until golden brown on the bottom (see photo).
 Again the cooking time will depend on the size and thickness of your cookies.

 If the bottom is not golden (as above) return your cookies to the oven for an extra couple of minutes.
 The first tray I got out of the oven looked fine, however, when I tried to turn the cookie over to check the underneath, it completely fell apart – I put the tray bake in the oven for an extra 5 minutes and the photo above shows the result!